bcgov/ckanext-openapiviewer/README.md

 1. Copy ckanext-openapi into the ckan src folder

+2. Within src/ckanext-openapi run:

+    python setup.py develop

-2. Add 'openapi_view' to the list of plugins in your .ini file
+3. Add 'openapi_view' to the list of plugins in your .ini file

+4. Add the new resource view to the CKAN database:

-3. paster views create openapi_view -c INI_FILE
+  Paster views create openapi_view -c INI_FILE

-4. startup ckan
+5. Startup ckan